Modern Slavery Statement — Commercial Waste Hendon

 We operate a risk‑based due diligence programme to evaluate suppliers and subcontractors.
 This includes initial screening, ongoing monitoring and targeted audits.
 Our approach is informed by the specific operating contexts of waste management — for example, seasonal labour spikes and subcontracting in collection routes.
 Audit frequency is prioritised by risk level and supplier criticality, and we enlist independent auditors when specialist expertise is required for complex sites.

-Inspection and due diligence activity in the supply chain Supplier audits for Commercial Waste Hendon comprise document review, worker interviews and site inspections.
+A large white industrial sack filled with a mixture of broken bricks, concrete rubble, and small fragments of construction debris, situated outdoors against a red brick wall.
+The rubble includes various sizes of rough-textured, light brown and reddish materials, with some angular pieces visible on the surface.
+The sack is partially open at the top, revealing the dense collection of debris inside, and appears to be placed on a paved surface, likely a driveway or pavement area during daylight.
+The surrounding environment suggests an urban setting, with no additional objects or equipment visible, indicating the site of rubbish removal or clearance by Commercial Waste Hendon, operating in London postal districts, including Hendon.
+Supplier audits for Commercial Waste Hendon comprise document review, worker interviews and site inspections.
 Findings are logged, corrective actions issued and remediation tracked.
 Where non‑compliance is identified we expect immediate remedial steps; persistent or severe breaches may lead to suspension or contract termination.
 We embed contractual clauses that allow for audit rights and remediation obligations to ensure accountability across our Hendon commercial waste supply chain.

 Reporting Channels and Worker Protection